mrocklin/thesis/math-num-linalg-performance.md

 ### Conclusion

-The above examples demonstrate substantial improvements on ubiquitous problems that are frequent computational bottlenecks in practice.
-The improve performance through intelligent selection and organization of existing algorithms rather than detailed implementations of new ones.
+The above examples demonstrate substantial improvements on frequent computational bottlenecks.
+They improve performance through automated selection and organization of existing algorithms rather than detailed creation of new ones.
 The work done was driven by a mathematical library not intended for this task.
+Using `f2py` and integration into widely distribued open source packages the work is immediately and broadly accessible.